Hitchwiki/dumpster-archiver/README.md

-To collect dumpster diving spots from https://www.dumpstermap.org/page/about and to upload them to https://huggingface.co/datasets/Hitchwiki/dumpster-diving-spots.
+# Dumpster-Archiver

-In Settings > Secrets provide .
+This container image collects dumpster diving spots from https://www.dumpstermap.org/page/about and to uploads them to https://huggingface.co/datasets/Hitchwiki/dumpster-diving-spots.

 # Azure